hongaar/moker/README.md

 # mokr

-> 👢 Kick-start TypeScript monorepos (in development)
+> 👢 Kick-start monorepos (in development)

 [![npm (scoped)](https://img.shields.io/npm/v/@mokr/cli?label=%40mokr%2Fcli&logo=npm&style=flat-square)](https://www.npmjs.com/package/@mokr/cli)
 [![Code Climate maintainability](https://img.shields.io/codeclimate/maintainability/hongaar/mokr?logo=code%20climate&style=flat-square)](https://codeclimate.com/github/hongaar/mokr)

 ## Features

-- Pre-configure common development tools
+- ✨ Scaffold a monorepo with ease
+- 🧰 Monorepo plugins to use pre-configured common tooling
-- Add workspaces on demand
+- ➕ Add workspaces on demand
-- Workspace templates for a front-end, API or CLI
+- 🧬 Workspace templates for a library, React app, API or CLI
-- Extensible with a plugin system
+- ⚡ Extensible, bring your own plugins!
+(WIP)

+## Why?

+When I start a new project it often takes a couple of days before it becomes a monorepo, at which point I find myself duplicating all sorts of configuration and build scripts.
+This project aims to concentrate this struggle in one tool, which can then be used to scaffold monorepos and workspaces (a.k.a. monorepo packages).

 ## Prepare

-Our only dependency is Node v16+ and Yarn v3+.
+You will need Node v16+ and Yarn v3+ in order to use `mokr`.

 - Install Node with [nvm](https://github.com/nvm-sh/nvm#install--update-script)
   or using [nodesource](https://github.com/nodesource/distributions#debinstall).